Jojeker/basejmp-thesis/notes/basebands/related-work/ota-fuzzing/dikeue.md

 - Automated Black-Box testing for LTE control plane implementations (L3)
 - No direct checking of security properties - instead **differential testing**
 - Finding Noncompliance in between instances (pairwise comparison)
-    - Focus not directly on finding vulnerabilities - this follows more as a consequence from violating security properties
+    - Focus not directly on finding vulnerabilities - this follows more as a consequence of violating security properties

 ### Protocol learning Approach